 Includes memorials published in the Law Library Journal from 1916-2018.
 You can link directly to the memorial as published in the Journal.

 With the cooperation and support of Georgetown University’s Law School Library, links are provided to it’s website to access Georgetown Legal Research Guides.
 Some of the subjects covered are Art Law, Bioethics, Copyright Law, Health Law, Immigration Law, Labor and Employment Law, and Securities Law.

 - Other publications associated with the Tarlton Law Library, including proceedings of conferences, held there

 Each year, the Roy M. Mersky Spirit of Law Librarianship Award honors one law librarian or law library organization for service to the community.
 The award winners are presented in an easy-to-navigate chart that allows you to link directly to the winners’ essays.

 Oral History of Law Librarianship

 The Oral History of Law Librarianship series within this database contains video interviews of active and retired law librarians and others related to the profession.
-This ongoing series showcases individuals in the profession as they reflect on their experiences.
-New video interviews are added monthly.
+This series showcases individuals in the profession as they reflect on their experiences.

 Michelle M. Wu